cacc-it/Azure-Export-AD-Import/README.md

 8. Test the script by copying the export.csv to testing.csv.
 9. Keep the headers but replace the data with several test users(jtest@domain.edu, jdoe@domain.edu, etc).
 10. Uncomment line 57 and rerun the powershell script.
-11. This should create your test users in your local active directory.
+11. This should create the test users in your local active directory.
 12. After testing, change the $importFile to “\export.csv”
 13. Take a deep breath and run the powershell script ./ExportAzureImportAD.ps1.
 14. If all goes well, you should now have your Azure AD users in your local Active Directory.